-ASSESSMENT

-Course Mark: Theory Tests 45%

-Assignment: 10%

-Practical portfolio 45%
+Assignment: 10% Practical portfolio 45%

-Examination: Continual Assessment

-Final Mark: Course mark (100%)
+Examination: Continual Assessment Course mark (100%)

 SYLLABUS: Various landscape design approaches, influences and aspects that contribute to the creation of aesthetically pleasing, and functionally landscapes are studied.
 The landscape design process is then activated in terms of developing design solutions based on site characteristics and client needs.
-Focus is placed on a) Establishing the project brief; b) Surveying and analysing the site; c) Developing a design concept; d) Drawing

-and designer relationships.
+Focus is placed on a) Establishing the project brief; b) Surveying and analysing the site; c) Developing a design concept; d) Drawing and presenting a basic landscape plan; and finally preparing estimates.
+An understanding of plant characteristics is emphasised in plant selection and various drawing and communication techniques are presented to enhance client and designer relationships.

-ESTATE & GROUNDS MANAGEMENT IA (EGMAI0I)
+ESTATE & GROUNDS MANAGEMENT 1A (EGMA101)

-CONTACT TIME: Theory (4)

-Practical (2)

-ASSESSMENT

-Course Mark: Theory: 50%

-Practicals: 25%

-Assignment: 25%
+Practicals: 25% Assignment: 25%

-Examination: I x 3 hour paper

-Final Mark: Course Mark (40%) + Examination Mark (60%)

 SYLLABUS: This module provides students with the knowledge and skills required to manage and maintain estates and grounds to a high level of quality for a variety of contexts including amenity, sports, corporate and domestic use.
 The module forms an important part of developing and maintaining sustainable landscapes and sport and leisure facilities for the client and community.
 Upon completion of this module the student will be able to: